antonbabenko/pre-commit-terraform/README.md

     1. add a line to the `console_scripts` array in `entry_points` in `setup.py`
     1. Put your python script in the `pre_commit_hooks` folder

-Enjoy the clean and documented code!
+Enjoy the clean, valid, and documented code!

 ## Authors